Robust XVA: Valuation Measure , Collateralization and Close-out

 It is important to introduce a finer distinction between the different sources of surcharges and unreplicable risk (referred to, e.g., as CVA, FVA, KVA) to correctly allocate them to the managing desks.
 Hence, when calculating the exit price, i.e., the price at which the portfolio can be liquidated on the open market (this is relevant for tax and regulatory purposes), one needs to account for these components at a higher level of granularity.
-One of these components is the KVA, defined as the amount of capital at risk set aside by shareholders of the investor's firm.
-KVA should be calculated under the historical measure, which is typically assumed to be the same as the risk neutral measure to preserve analytical tractability. {Such an approach is followed, for example, by \cite{Albanese} who define the KVA as the solution to a BSDE under the risk neutral measure, that accounts for an exogenously specified hurdle rate to remunerate the investor for setting aside capital at risk. \cite{Green} derive the KVA using an extension of the semi-replication approach in \cite{BurgardCR} by grouping together all capital dependent terms in the Feynman-Kac representation of their pricing PDE.} Our analysis deals with entrance prices, i.e., prior to decomposing the trade into risk sources and splitting it to the various desks.
+One of these components is the KVA, defined as the financing cost for the capital at risk, set aside by shareholders of the investor's firm.
+KVA should be calculated under the historical measure, which is typically assumed to be the same as the risk neutral measure to preserve analytical tractability. {Such an approach is followed, for example, by \cite{Albanese} who define the KVA as the solution to a BSDE under the risk neutral measure. \cite{Green} derive the KVA using an extension of the semi-replication approach in \cite{BurgardCR} by grouping together all capital dependent terms in the Feynman-Kac representation of their pricing PDE.} Our analysis deals with entrance prices, i.e., prior to decomposing the trade into risk sources and splitting it to the various desks.
 Nevertheless, we compute the (super)replicating price of the transaction, which is robust against the specific choices of physical and pricing measure {because the assumed bounds for the {account} rates are constant, and thus independent of the choice of the measure.
-From a different perspective, our analysis can be seen as providing general bounds for XVA, that in turn yield bounds for its individual components such as KVA, which are robust to misspecification of the counterparty's account rate.} \end{remark}
+From a different perspective, our methodology can be seen as providing general bounds for XVA, that in turn yield bounds for its individual components such as KVA.} {These bounds can be seen in analogy to the bounds for equity options: The price of market incompleteness originated from stochastic volatility can be bounded after specifying bounds on the volatility process.
+In the present model, the financing costs for the capital at risk, incurred for the impossibility of fully hedging counterparty risk, are not explicitly accounted for.
+However, after deducting credit, debit and funding valuation adjustments, the residual costs accounts for KVA.
+The bounds on the counterparty bond rate (respectively, the risk neutral default intensity) would then imply bounds for KVA, and the lower and upper bounds would coincide if the counterparty's default intensity is known with certainty.}